 The response of the people is given in verse 37.
 They were "pierced to the heart."
 They cried out to Peter, "Brethren, what shall we do?"
 It is a very strong word expressing emotional stress of various kings.
 It suggests deep conviction.
 The literal meaning is "to pierce," "to stun," "to smite."

-various kings.
-It suggests deep conviction.
-The literal meaning is "to pierce," "to stun," "to smite."
 It was used of horses pounding the earth with their hoofs.
 They were "broken in heart."
 They felt crushed.
 They became broken and stunned by the atrociousness of their sin and they cried out, "What must we do?"
 Like David they cried out, "Against Thee and Thee only have I sinned."

 The only solution is to "repent" (v.
 38).
-Baptism is a symbolic act by which we express our repentance, confess our faith in Christ and identify ourselves publicly with Christ.
-When we are baptized "in the name of Jesus Christ," we are acknowledging Him as our savior.
-Only He can take away our sins and give us forgiveness.
+Baptism is a symbolic act by which they expressed their repentance, confessed their faith in Christ and identified themselves publicly with Christ.
+When you are baptized "in the name of Jesus Christ," you are acknowledging Him as your savior.
+Only He can take away your sins and give you forgiveness.